Why Stomach Sleeping Isn’t Bad for Your Neck

 Clinically, we can make stomach sleeping more comfortable by freeing up that restricted neck tissue.
 We can support this by encouraging consistent improvements in postures and positions.
 By doing so, we can expect the negative symptoms associated with sleeping on our stomachs to regress.
 The proof is in the metaphorical pudding.

-Either way we should look at stomach sleeping as an expression of normal range of motion.Click To Tweet
+Either way, we should look at stomach sleeping as an expression of the range of motion.Click To Tweet

 Frequently Asked Questions

 For many, sleeping on your stomach can create neck pain and dysfunction.
 But it should be known that in a perfect world it shouldn’t.
 Poor daily neck shapes and postures can gradually overload your neck leaving it vulnerable to the kinds of end-range shapes created by sleeping on your stomach.
 The idea here is by improving the basic shapes and postures you put your neck in during the day, you should feel as though your tolerance to stomach sleeping improves over time.
 After all, you should have more than enough slack in your neck tissue, to fully rotate your neck to one side, and keep it there without experiencing genuine discomfort.

 The best pillow for sleeping on your stomach is a flatter pillow.
 If a pillow if too thick it will force a neck that’s already fully rotated into more extension.
 This may increase the likelihood of you jamming up those neck joints and irritating surrounding tissue.